A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 3 16 The Lord says, “The women of Zion are haughty, walking along with outstretched necks, flirting with their eyes, strutting along with swaying hips, with ornaments jingling on their ankles.
 17 Therefore the Lord will bring sores on the heads of the women of Zion; the Lord will make their scalps bald.”

-Pivot X: Details on the finery of Jerusalem's women (3:18-23)
+Pivot X: The vanity of Jerusalem's women (3:18-23)

 Chapter 3 18 In that day the Lord will snatch away their finery: the bangles and headbands and crescent necklaces, 19 the earrings and bracelets and veils, 20 the headdresses and anklets and sashes, the perfume bottles and charms, 21 the signet rings and nose rings, 22 the fine robes and the capes and cloaks, the purses 23 and mirrors, and the linen garments and tiaras and shawls.